Coalición Floresta Logo Coalición Floresta Search Buscar

 84

-• a)Clear the vegetation from their properties located on the edges of public roads and trim that which harms or hinders the passage of people.
+• a)Clean the vegetation on their properties located on the edges of public roads and trim that which harms or hinders the passage of persons.

-• c)Separate, collect, or accumulate, for transport and final disposal, solid waste from personal, family, public, or community activities, or from agricultural, livestock, industrial, commercial, and tourist operations, only through final disposal systems approved by the Directorate for the Protection of the Human Environment of the Ministry of Health.
+• c)Separate, collect, or accumulate, for transport and final disposal, solid waste from personal, family, public, or communal activities, or from agricultural, livestock, industrial, commercial, and tourist operations, only through the final disposal systems approved by the Directorate of Protection of the Human Environment of the Ministry of Health.

-• d)Build the sidewalks in front of their properties when it involves a new project, adhering to the guidelines and designs established by the municipality.
+• d)Construct the sidewalks in front of their properties when it is a new work, adhering to the guidelines and designs established by the municipality.

-• e)Refrain from obstructing passage on sidewalks with steps for housing access, bollards, chains, signs, construction materials, or safety devices in garage entrances.
-When, due to urgency or impossibility of physical space, construction materials must be placed on the sidewalks, adequate storage equipment must be used.
-The municipality may acquire such equipment to lease to the citizens.
+• e)Refrain from obstructing passage on the sidewalks with steps for access to dwellings, retainers, chains, signs, construction materials, or security devices at garage entrances.
+When due to urgency or impossibility of physical space construction materials must be placed on the sidewalks, adequate deposit equipment must be used.
+The municipality may acquire them to lease to the citizens.

 • f)Install downspouts and gutters to collect rainwater from buildings whose external walls immediately border the public road.